Rich Potential – Poor Politics

 Reliable institutes, through scientific assessment and surveys have identified around 16,000 MWs of power generating projects on Rivers Jehlum, Indus, Chenab and Ravi.
 Pertinent to note here that River Ravi doesn’t come under the jurisdiction or ambit of the Indus Water Treaty.
 The break-up of J&K hydel power potential is 2066.81 MWs, 3576.55 MWs, 10375 MWs and 225 MWs for rivers Indus, Jehlum, Chenab and Ravi respectively, amounting to a total power potential of around 16,243 MWs.
 Almost 99% i.e. ovr 16,000 MWs of our hyde power potential is in the Rivers Indus, Jehlum and Chenab – ALL three tragically governed by the IWT which renders this collective potential virtually off-limits.
 The Indus Water Treaty restricts the permissible storage (reservoir) capacity on Indus, Jehlum and Chenab to 0.40 Million Acre Feet (MAF), 1.50 MAF and 1.70 MAF respectively.
 On these three rivers, the State of J&K (India under the IWT) is allowed to operate only run-of-the-river power projects.
 Due to the IWT, the total energy loss on the URI and SALAL power projects is around 44% and 15% respectively.
 The absence of storage discharge due to the regulations of the IWT results in the immediate loss of around 50% power generation capacity on the JEHLUM and URI power projects, especially in winter months.
 The Available Capacity, in the present scenario, goes down by around 66% in winter months due to low river discharge.

-The glaring shame is that EVEN while the IWT is in place, the State can produce and export a around 20,000 MWs of power a year, giving the State revenue of around 3 to 4 billion dollars annually at reasonable, well and fairly negotiated rates and terms of sale.
+The glaring shame is that EVEN while the IWT is in place, the State can produce and export a surplus of around 1000 MWs or 2920 Million Units of power a year, giving the State revenue of around 900 to 1300 crores at reasonable, apportioned rates and terms of sale.
 Despite the Indus Water Treaty, J&K can earn a total possible revenue in the range of 15,000 crores to 24,000 crores if we exploit the permissible storage capacity and other possible run-of-the-river projects of Indus, Jelhum, Chenab and Ravi.
+This revenue translates into around 3 to 4 Billion U.S. Dollars annually.

 The important aspect in assessing and discussing the hydel power potential of J&K is the total amount of capital investment it would take to reach an installed and available capacity of 20,000 MWs.
 This capital investment of around 160,000 crores would ideally, again from comparative research and study, would be earned back by the State through revenue earned from power exports in around 8 to 9 years.
 So the total cost of a hydel project can be earned back by the State Government in 8 to 9 years.
 This equation is ironical in a State like J&K where governments pay 1000 – 1300 crores a year to buy power from the Central Government and where State planned power projects take a good two decades to jump out of bureaucratic cupboards.